 How can I play these games with your music packs?

 Most of the games I've made music packs for have modern ports that you can play on modern computers.
 Some of them support music packs like mine.
 They come in all sorts of shapes and flavours to suit any individual's needs.
 Here's a list of them.
-To install the music packs for each of these ports just unzip the archive into the game port folder.

 = Natively supports music packs